liujiawm/permissions/README.md

 * Supports registration and confirmation via generated confirmation codes.
 * Tries to keep things simple.
 * Only supports "public", "user" and "admin" permissions out of the box, but offers functionality for implementing more fine grained permissions, if so desired.
-* Can be used together with [Martini](https://github.com/go-martini/martini), either directly or by using the [fizz](https://github.com/xyproto/fizz) package.
+* Can be used together with [Martini](https://github.com/go-martini/martini).
 * Also works together with [Gin](https://github.com/gin-gonic/gin).
-* May also work with other web-related packages, since the standard http.HandlerFunc is used everywhere.
+* Should also work with other web-frameworks, since the standard http.HandlerFunc is used everywhere.
 * The default permissions can be cleared with the Clear() function.